simplyzetax/aegis/README.md

 - **SSL Termination:** Handle HTTPS connections and forward to your HTTP(s) backend
 - **Certificate Management:** Generate and manage SSL certificates automatically
-- **Header Injection:** Add custom headers for backend compatibility
+- **Custom Headers:** Configure any headers to be injected into backend requests

 ### ⚙️ **Easy Configuration**